drupalprojects/field_embed_views/README.txt

   * Add a field embed views to any entity, e.g. to a node.
-For that use the the usual "Manage fields" interface provided by the "field ui" module of Drupal, e.g. "Admin -> Structure-> Content types -> Article -> Manage fields".
+For that use the the usual "Manage fields" interface provided by the "field ui" module of Drupal, "Admin -> Structure-> Content types -> Article -> Manage fields".
    In field instance settings select View and Display.

 Restrictions